 Making it to 50,000 Words in 30 Days

 I’m not going to lie.
 NaNoWriMo is a challenge; one that I’ve not always been able to meet.
 There have been times where I just wasn’t feeling things, and I gave up halfway through November.
 If I were a dark and gloomy person (who the hell am I kidding, I’m wearing an Eeyore shirt as I type this) I’d say that those years I failed.
-I totally ***king gave up and failed as a human being and I am the giant fat-head King of Loserville.
-And while that may be true for other reasons, I know it isn’t because I failed at NaNo.
-Because I didn’t fail at NaNo.
+I totally gave up and failed as a human being and I am the giant fat-head King of Loserville.
+But guess what?
+I didn’t fail at NaNo.
 Of all the times I didn’t make it to 50K, the least amount I’d written was a little over 10k.
 If I hadn’t done NaNo then I wouldn’t have written squat those Novembers.
-And, so really, I still came out a head.
+And, so really, I still came out ahead.
 Plus, the stories I started weren’t complete trash, they just needed a lot of plot revision.
 I wouldn’t have come up with some really good story ideas had I not attempted NaNo those years.

 So, here’s a few things I’ve learned over the years that help me make it to 50K:

 - Plan ahead.
 Being a pantser is all well and good, but it helps to have at least a vague idea of what you want to write going in to NaNo.